yourbasic/int/README.md

 The text comes with three [Go][golang] example libraries:

 - [github.com/yourbasic/bit][bit]
-  contains a set data structure and some bit-twiddling functions,
+  contains a bit array and some bit-twiddling functions,
 - [github.com/yourbasic/bloom][bloom]
   is a Bloom filter, a probabilistic set data structure, and
 - [github.com/yourbasic/graph][graph]